 6. Eat and drink from your own menu

-On the other hand, if you don’t feel like spending money buying food on board, you bring your own along.
-Travellers are always allowed to take their own pre-packed food and drink on board trains across Europe, so pack a picnic and a bottle of wine.
-(Pro tip: don't want to leave a pile of disposable plastic in your wake?
-Learn how in our top train travel hacks and packs!)
+On the other hand, if you don’t feel like spending money buying food on board, you can bring your own along.
+Travellers are always allowed to take their own pre-packed food and drink on board trains across Europe, so pack a picnic (Pro tip: don't want to leave a pile of disposable plastic in your wake?
+Learn how in our top train travel hacks and packs).